RikkuX491/EAST-SE-012924-Phase-2/README.md

-# Lecture # 3 - Information Flow
+# Lecture # 4 - Forms
 ## SWBAT
-- [ ] Define the term “lifting state”
+- [ ] Explain the difference between a controlled and uncontrolled input
-- [ ] Recognize the pattern for changing state in a parent component from a child component
+- [ ] Review how to use callback functions with events in React
-- [ ] Explain the role that callback functions play in changing parent state
+- [ ] Review how to change parent state from a child component

 ## Setup
 Please make sure that you are inside the folder for this repository which contains the `package.json` file before following these instructions for setup: